 - 1. Other summer commitments that either the student or the faculty member may have must not interfere with the demands of this program.
 Please note that during the grant period students may not enroll in summer school since they are expected to commit to the project a minimum of 35 40 hours per week.
 The collaborative work schedule shall be the priority over all other commitments and will be determined in consultation with the faculty mentor.
 Students will not be supported to stay on campus beyond the grant period for which they have been funded.
 Faculty members are discouraged from teaching in summer school or participating in any other grant program during the grant period. - 2.
 Applications need to specify the grant period. - 3.
-Teams are expected to be present for the group sessions unless prior arrangements have been made with the Program Coordinator for Summer Faculty/Student Research Program when the awards are accepted.
+Teams are expected to be present for the group sessions unless prior arrangements have been made with the Program Coordinator for the Faculty Student Summer Research Program when the awards are accepted.
 Participating teams will be given a schedule of expected dates for session participation. - 4.
-The funded applications will be placed in a file accessible to the public, foundations, media, and/or future applicants. - 5.
-Teams may be asked to participate in programs where they can report on their work from the summer to the larger Skidmore community during the succeeding academic year. - 6.
-All financial documentation and itemized receipts need to be submitted to the Office of the DOF/VPAA by the end of the summer program.
-A Final Report must be submitted to the Office of DOF/VPAA by September 15 immediately following the summer the research project occurred.
-Each faculty member and student must submit one report for each award.
-Failure to file a final report may result in advances being treated as taxable income and will disqualify participants from future grant opportunities. - 7.
+Teams may be asked to participate in programs where they can report on their work from the summer to the larger Skidmore community during the succeeding academic year. - 5.
+All financial documentation and itemized receipts need to be submitted to the Office of the DOF/VPAA by the end of the summer program. - 6.
 All materials and/or equipment purchased with the aid of grant funding become the property of Skidmore College when the funded project is completed.